hhellyer/llnode/README.md

 To load a core dump when starting llnode use:
 ```
-lldb /path/to/bin/node -c /path/to/core
+llnode /path/to/bin/node -c /path/to/core
 ```
 or to load the core dump after starting lldb:
 ```
-(lldb) target create /path/to/bin/node -c /path/to/core
+(llnode) target create /path/to/bin/node -c /path/to/core
 ```

 To use llnode against a live process: